janhvigoje/FAccT_group_2/2_2_openai_filter_eval.md

 ---

+**Finding 1 — The filter covers 7 of 29 PII categories, producing a 72% overall miss rate**

-**Finding 1 — Near-perfect recall on structured identifiers, catastrophic miss rate overall** For the 7 label categories the filter covers (EMAIL, TEL, PASS, DATE, STREET, GIVENNAME1, SOCIALNUMBER), recall is consistently above 0.96.
-EMAIL achieves recall of 1.0 and FNR of 0.0 — every email in the sample is detected.
-However, 22 out of 29 ground truth categories have 0 TP.
-The overall FNR is 0.7245 — 72% of all PII entities in the sample are missed entirely.
+The filter only detects EMAIL, TEL, PASS, DATE, STREET, GIVENNAME1, and SOCIALNUMBER.
+For these it achieves near-perfect recall (0.96–1.0).
+However 22 of 29 ground truth categories have 0 TP — DRIVERLICENSE, PASSPORT, USERNAME, IP, IDCARD, BOD, TIME, TITLE, SEX and others are entirely undetected.
+The result is an overall FNR of 0.7245: 72% of all PII entities in the sample are missed.

-**Finding 2 — The filter covers 7 of 29 PII categories**
-DRIVERLICENSE (988 instances), PASSPORT (1019), USERNAME (1078), IP (938), IDCARD (1103),
-BOD (920), TIME (1539), TITLE (769), SEX (843), POSTCODE (715), CITY (723), COUNTRY (634),
-STATE (692), BUILDING (718), LASTNAME1/2/3 (1229 combined) — all completely undetected.
-These represent the majority of ground truth entities in the sample.

-**Finding 3 — Precision is low due to span splitting and label over-generalisation** The filter splits entity spans at subword boundaries, producing multiple predictions per ground truth span.
+**Finding 2 — Precision is low due to span splitting and label over-generalisation** The filter splits entity spans at subword boundaries, producing multiple predictions per ground truth span.
 This inflates FP counts: GIVENNAME1 has 6,877 FP, SOCIALNUMBER 7,303 FP, STREET 5,343 FP.
 The filter also over-generalises PRIVATE_ADDRESS to cover building numbers, postcodes, and city names — all labelled STREET, generating FP against BUILDING, CITY, STATE, POSTCODE ground truth.

-**Finding 4 — URL label is a complete mismatch**
+**Finding 3 — URL label is a complete mismatch**
 2,045 URL predictions, 0 TP.
 The model maps IP addresses to `private_url` but the dataset labels them as IP.
 This is a pure label taxonomy mismatch with no resolution under the current mapping.

-**Finding 5 — Language performance is uniform**
+**Finding 4 — Language performance is uniform**
 No significant performance gap across the 6 languages.
 German is marginally worse (F1 0.19 vs 0.21 average) but the difference is small.
 This is expected given the filter's failure mode is categorical coverage, not language-specific pattern recognition.

-**Finding 6 — Failure against our 1.4 threshold**
+**Finding 5 — Failure against our 1.4 threshold**
 Our pre-registered threshold for the healthcare LLM training setting was FNR < 0.1% for explicit PII.
 The filter achieves FNR of 0.7245 overall — failing by a factor of 700.
 Even for its best-covered category (EMAIL, FNR = 0.0), the precision of 0.47 means nearly half